 - Radiation therapy uses high-energy rays to target the prostate and any surrounding areas with cancer or at risk of cancer.

 - Cryotherapy for prostate cancer freezes prostate tissue, causing cancer cells to die.
 This type of treatment is sometimes used as an alternative to surgical removal of the prostate gland.

-- Immunotherapy uses a man’s own immune cells to attack advanced prostate cancer.
-The cells are taken from the man with prostate cancer, activated to fight and returned to the man.
+- Immunotherapy uses a person’s own immune cells to attack the prostate cancer.

 - Targeted therapy for prostate cancer is a type of therapy that identifies, or “targets”, a particular genetic mutation in the tumor, with the goal of interfering with the specific molecules that drive the growth of the tumor.
 A targeted therapy approach is a form of personalized cancer treatment and is often times associated with fewer side effects than other treatments.

 - Chemotherapy is a type of prostate cancer treatment that is used to kill cancer cells that are dividing quickly.
 They are given intravenously (through the veins) or orally (as a pill), depending on the drug.
 Because chemotherapy also attacks other cells in the body, this treatment is often associated with significant side effects.